promregator/promregator/README.md

 Promregator has been [released first](https://github.com/promregator/promregator/releases/tag/v0.1.0) on 2018-03-18.
 It currently provides two binary-based deliveries:

 * You may download versions of the released jar file at [https://github.com/promregator/promregator/releases](https://github.com/promregator/promregator/releases).
 * You may use the prepared Docker container which is available at [https://hub.docker.com/r/promregator/promregator/](https://hub.docker.com/r/promregator/promregator/).
+Hints on suggested parameters can be found at [this page](docker-start.md).

 Furthermore, you may create your own package by downloading the source code, unpacking it into a local folder and calling